raphdoo/resto-frontend/README.md

-# A restaurant UI design with a chotbot engine
+# A restaurant UI design with a chatbot engine

 https://chefbot.onrender.com/